Emmanuela shares on the birth of ONUA

 Our company, ONUA, which translates to siblings in Twi, was born through various motivations.
 The first being a personal motivation and the second a need for re-education for those who are not familiar with the African continent.

 Lastly, ONUA aims to bridge the gap of African homeware on the market.
-Depending on where you are in the world, you can walk into stores like IKEA or shop online on Wayfair and find many different homeware styles.
-Scandinavian, rustic, modern, contemporary are all ‘standard’ décor styles.
+Depending on where you are in the world, you can walk into stores like IKEA, John Lewis or shop online on Wayfair and find many different homeware styles.
+Scandinavian, rustic, modern and contemporary are all ‘standard’ décor styles.
 But rarely do you see African interior as a category.
 Instead, stereotypical animal ornaments, obscure and scary artefacts and leopard print rugs are labelled African if you so happen to see “African homeware”.
 ONUA takes western day to day homeware such as lampshades, crockery and cushions and marries these with true West African flavours.

-I’m thoroughly looking forward to making a significant difference in Africa one day like the team at ReTurn.
-With a massive desire to develop Africa’s infrastructure, mainly its transport channels and the economy, to helping remote villages live sustainable, healthy and lengthy lives, I believe that in due time, I will be able to do so.
+I’m thoroughly looking forward to making a significant difference in Africa one day.
+I carry a massive desire to develop Africa’s infrastructure, mainly its transport channels and the economy, to helping remote villages live sustainable, healthy and lengthy lives, I believe that in due time, I will be able to do so.
 However, my first and current mission for my beloved continent is to change the perception of Africa, step by step and homeware item by item.